Introduction to Optimization

 1.1 General Optimization Problem

-The problem is to find a point $\hat{x} \in X$ such that
+The goal is to find a point $\hat{x} \in X$ such that

 - $X$ is the feasible set,

-- $x \in X$ is the element of the feasible set,
+- $x \in X$ is an element of the feasible set,

 - $\hat{x}$ is the optimal solution.

-At this level of generality, the problem is too broad, very little can be said about it.
-Therefore, we will focus on $X$ is a subset of a finite-dimensional Euclidean space $\mathbb{R}^n$.
+At this level of generality, the problem is too broad to analyze effectively.
+Therefore, we typically focus on cases where $X$ is a subset of a finite-dimensional Euclidean space $\mathbb{R}^n$.

-- Unconstraint Optimization: The feasible set $X$ is the whole space $\mathbb{R}^n$.
+- Unconstrained Optimization: The feasible set $X$ is the entire space $\mathbb{R}^n$.

-- Constraint Optimization: The feasible set $X$ is a strict subset of $\mathbb{R}^n$.
+- Constrained Optimization: The feasible set $X$ is a strict subset of $\mathbb{R}^n$.

-- Linear Programming: The objective function $f$ is linear and the feasible set $X$ is defined by linear equalities and inequalities.
+- Linear Programming: The objective function $f$ is linear, and $X$ is defined by linear equalities and inequalities.

-- Nonlinear Programming: The objective function $f$ is nonlinear or some of equations or inequalities defining $X$ are nonlinear.
+- Nonlinear Programming: The objective function $f$ is nonlinear, or some of the constraints defining $X$ are nonlinear.

-- Global minimum: A point $\hat{x}$ satisfying the relation $(1)$ is called a global minimum.
+- Global minimum: A point $\hat{x}$ that satisfies the relation above is called a global minimum.

-Every global minimum is a local minimum, but not other way around.
+Every global minimum is a local minimum, but not every local minimum is global.

 1.4 The Main Purpose of Optimization Theory